I have adapted these points from Ofer Zur. You can see his webpage here.

-- I stand in protest against the psychiatrists, paediatricians and mental health professionals who, inappropriately, diagnose one and two year-olds with ADHD or Bipolar disorder and then medicate them.
+- I stand in protest against the psychiatrists, paediatricians and mental health professionals who, inappropriately, diagnose small children with ADHD or Bipolar disorder, and subsequently medicate them.

 - I require proof from longitudinal studies regarding the risk/benefit ratio of using such dangerous chemical interventions in children of all ages.

-- I will do what I can to protect helpless children by providing parents, clinicians and the public with information regarding the potential harm that some medications may cause as well as whether or not such medications have been approved by the FDA to be used with children.
+- I will do what I can to protect vulnerable children by providing parents, clinicians and the public with information regarding the potential harm that some medications may cause.

 - I operate a fee-for-service private practice, that is not under the control of managed care companies.